WebAssembly/design/Semantics.md

 invalid operator exception (e.g. when the floating point value is NaN or outside the range which rounds to an integer in range) is handled as follows:
  - For instructions with no exceptional behavior specified, a trap is produced.
- - :bowling: For instructions with the `:sat` modifier, no trap is produced, and:
+ - :bowling: For instructions containing `_sat`, no trap is produced, and:
     - If the floating-point value is positive, the maximum integer value is returned.
     - If the floating-point value is negative, the minimum integer value is returned.
     - If the floating-point value is NaN, zero is returned.